CLRX/CLRX-mirror/doc/AmdCl2Abi.md

 s[n+enabled_dims+tgsize] register holds wavefront offset to scratch buffer. where n is userdatanum, enabled_dims is number of enabled dimensions, tgsize is 1 if tgsize is enabled, otherwise is 0.

+### Flat access

+By default, FLAT instructions read or write values from main memory.
+6-7 SGPRs hold special buffer that hold a LDS and scratch buffer base addresses for FLAT instructions.
+10 dword of that buffer holds 32-63 bits of LDS base address for FLAT instructions.
+11 dword of that buffer holds 32-63 bits of scratch buffer base address for FLAT instructions.